cs31415/cs31415.github.io/writings/Northern California Diary.md

 We made a pit stop at the hotel to freshen up, and then went straight to Komala Vilas, a 30 minute drive away.

-The place is a no frills tiffin center with no ambience to speak of.
+The place is a no-frills tiffin center with no ambience to speak of.
 Shonu ordered ghee roast dosa and wada sambhar, Kamini ordered cheese dosa, and I ordered a limited evening thali with sambhar rice, curd rice, cabbage curry, poricha aplaam, and semiya payasam.
 Everything was delicious.
 The sambhar was spicy and thick.
 The coconut chutney was lightly spiced and well flavored.
 Shonu was happy.
 It was too bad they were closed the next day.

 Came back to the hotel and had the raspberry chocolate from the wharf for dessert.
 It was excessively sweet.